-- More expensive than the Ryzen 2700x which also comes with powerful RGB cooler
+- More expensive than the Ryzen 2700x which also comes with a powerful RGB cooler

 - Lower core and thread count

-This CPU was also released in July 2019, this was the successor of the Ryzen 5 2600 CPU which was one of the best value/performance CPU’s at the time.
-It has 6 cores and 12 threads with a base clock of 3.6GHz and a boost of 4.3GHz and again comes with a AMD cooler.
+This CPU was also released in July 2019, this was the successor of the Ryzen 5 2600 CPU which was one of the best value/performance CPUs at the time.
+It has 6 cores and 12 threads with a base clock of 3.6GHz and a boost of 4.3GHz and again comes with an AMD cooler.
 The closest competitor to this would be the i5 9600k which isn’t a direct competitor but is the closest we would get.
-The i5 9600k does come at a higher price, and again does not include a cooler in the box.
-The R5 3600 has a higher performance when it comes to multi core and only ever so slightly higher on single core performance.
+The i5 9600k does come at a higher price and again does not include a cooler in the box.
+The R5 3600 has a higher performance when it comes to multi-core and only ever so slightly higher on single-core performance.

 - Better value for performance